inexorgame-obsolete/wiki-mirror/3D-flowgraphs.md

 A script implementation for a singleplayer level in Sauerbraten's text editor:
 ![An implementation of a singleplayer level script.](https://raw.githubusercontent.com/inexor-game/visualisations/master/3D%20flowgraph/images/example_for_scripting_1.jpg)

-The advantages of Javascript are obvious:
+The advantages of JavaScript are obvious:

-* its being used all over the globe
+* it's being used all over the globe
-* its a high level programming language
+* it's a high level programming language
-* its simple
+* it's simple
-* its fast
+* it's fast
-* its easy to learn
+* it's easy to learn
 * and most importantly: **Cubescript was not designed for being used in multiplayer!**

-These are the reasons why we decided to **replace Cubescript with Javascript.**
+These are the reasons why we decided to **replace Cubescript with JavaScript.**

 ## What is Visual Scripting
 But what if writing code and game logic gets even cooler and easier?